 My wife and I got into the miles game about a year ago and we have managed to earn enough miles to go on a return SQ business class trip to South Africa.
+This post is pretty much about our personal air miles credit card strategy.

 No, we don’t splurge every month.
 In fact, we only started actively earning miles AFTER our home renovation last year, which could have accelerated our miles accumulation.
 If only the OCBC Titanium Rewards Card was launched earlier.